 A sunny Sunday lunch was on the cards on a recent West Cork adverture.
 A window seat looked out on the town, and a bottle of sparkling water and some fresh bread got me started.
 Crab claws are large and juicy and swim in a delicious garlic butter and provide the perfect starter.
 It seems churlish not to stick with the fish after that and a special of hake with a shallot and leek sauce is perfectly cooked and quite lovely.
 Duck fat roast potatoes are a greedy side, but I can’t resist and end up eating them all.

-For something more substantial, there is boiled bacon and cabbage, lamb stew or a fish of the day.
-In the evening the menu is more adventurous, you can choose from French onion soup, goat’s cheese tartlet or their own seafood chowder.
+In the evening the menu is larger and you can choose from French onion soup, goat’s cheese tartlet or their own seafood chowder.
 Granvilles have rightly gained a reputation for very good steak, and there is a choice on the menu.
 Their meat is sourced locally, from O’Connell’s butchers in Cork butcher while their fish is also sourced locally, from the Good Fish Company.
 Seafood features strongly, and their fish and chips with mushy peas is especially good.

 Granvilles ticks all the right boxes – a real family affair offering great food at value for money prices.
-A great stopover when you find yourself in this part of the country.
+A perfect stopover when you find yourself in this part of the country.